ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - [ ] Document youtube video about reasoning, there was some interesting paper.
 - [ ] I need actionable insights
 - [ ] What if I do a full evaluation with the public notebook prompts?
+- [ ] Can I reproduce locally the variability of LB score?
+By selecting 50 problems and running multiple evaluations.

 ## Future work on Google Cloud